Guide to How to Wipe a Mac or Macbook Clean

 A decorative image showing two computers next to a cloud with the Backblaze logo.

 In November 2020, Apple launched its first Macs equipped with M1 chips, replacing the Intel-based processors of the past.
-The evolution of the M-series Apple chips has been notable largely for performance enhancements, but given that (at the time of publishing) this was only three years ago, there’s a good chance that many users will have an Intel processor.
+The evolution of the M-series Apple chips has been notable largely for performance enhancements, but given that (at the time of publishing) this was four years ago, there’s a good chance that many users will have an Intel processor.

 To see what kind of chip you have, follow the same instructions as above—go to your Apple menu and select About This Mac.
 If you have an M-series chip, you’ll see that listed as marked in the screenshot below.